 If mentees don’t ask those questions, Novack will get them there — and then she’ll answer questions about her funding rounds and co-founder.
 “After 25 years in sales I am good at peeling the onion,” she said.

-“I really wish more mentees would ask me how to become a leader,” said Ari Kryzek, co-founder and chief creative officer of Chykalophia, a Chicago-area agency that helps women-led businesses boost their brands.
+“I really wish more mentees would ask me how to become a leader,” she said.
 Over five years, Krzyzek has mentored almost 50 people, many of them women aged 30 to 45 in the midst of a career change.
 Not once has she been asked about leadership.

 She understands the hesitancy.
 “When I got my first mentor I wasn’t even thinking about leading,” she said.
 Her mentor encouraged her to get involved in groups and establish herself as a leader, but the prospect “almost felt like a burden,” said Kryzek, who like Novack is a member of Women Tech Founders.